timmychen1996/blockchain_thesis_project/README.md

   withe regard to different documents involvement.

 ### Smart Contract
-(1) It is simply a program written in Solidity, which is a language with C++ and javascript (2) It executes term of agreement between different parties in certain condition (3) After the program is compiled, it will store in Ethereum blockchain environment
+(1) It is simply a program written in Solidity, which is a language with C++ and javascript.
+(2) It executes term of agreement between different parties in certain condition.
+(3) After the program is compiled, it will store in Ethereum blockchain environment.